 10. Rocky Mountain National Park — Colorado

-Located in the Colorado Rockies northwest of Boulder, Rocky Mountain became a national park in 1915.
-This park is a mountainous playground with 355 miles of hiking trails, 150 lakes, and 60 peaks taller than 12,000 feet just begging to be climbed.
-Unlike Yellowstone, Grand Canyon, and Glacier, Rocky Mountain National Park never contained a railroad, and therefore its road network became a high priority.
-The Trail Ridge Road weaves through forests, meadows, and up to spectacular heights.
+Located in the Colorado Rockies northwest of Boulder, Rocky Mountain National Park was established in 1915 and remains one of America’s most accessible alpine playgrounds.
+The park features 355 miles of hiking trails, 150 lakes, and 60 peaks rising above 12,000 feet, all inviting visitors to explore its rugged beauty.
+Unlike Yellowstone, Grand Canyon, and Glacier, Rocky Mountain never contained a railroad, which made the development of its road system a top priority.
+The resulting Trail Ridge Road carries travelers through forests and meadows and up to breathtaking high-elevation vistas.

 11. Arches National Park — Utah